DeclanChidlow/vale.rocks/src/posts/my-code-formatting-guidelines.md

 ## Unwrap Prose

-Prose formatting should be handled slightly differently to code.
-As such, each block of prose should be unwrapped into one line.
-This makes it easy for any editor to define how they want prose to display.
+Prose formatting should be handled slightly differently from code.
+As such, each block of prose shouldn't be forcefully wrapped.
+Preserve keeps the writer's chosen breaks and makes it easy for any text editor to define how prose should display.

 Prettier: [`proseWrap: preserve`](https://prettier.io/docs/options.html#prose-wrap)